lovishmadaan/alphago_zero_sim/README.md

     - Passing `board_size^2 + 1`: It will mean resign action
 - **Special mention**
     - Two consecutive pass actions by players means game is terminated
-    - If player one passes but player two does not pass then player one can play again next time and vice versa.
+    - If player one passes but player two does not pass then player one can pass again next time and vice versa.